Welcome to Year 2

 RE – Christianity

-Children will explore Christian places of worship, focusing on the key features of a church, what happens there, and why these spaces are so special to Christians.
+Children will continue to explore Christian places of worship, focusing on the key features of a church, what happens there, and why these spaces are so special to Christians.

 Class Novel